eclipsesource/org.eclipse.papyrus-informationmodeling/README.md

 ```
 Manual operation : change all Require-Bundle from bundle-version="*old-version*" to bundle-version="*new-version*"

-Verify that the *new version* is present in :
+Verify that the *new version* is present in:
  - All Manifest.MF
  - the root pom.xml
  - in category.xml